andrenormanlang/react-django-tutorial/README.md

 # 📚 CRUD Python + React Project

  This repository demonstrates how to build a full-stack application that integrates **React** on the frontend with a **Python Django** backend.
-The app showcases a basic CRUD (Create, Read, Update, Delete) functionality applied to a collection of books, making it a great example of how these powerful technologies can work together.
+The app showcases a basic CRUD (Create, Read, Update, Delete) functionality applied to a collection of books.

 ## 🚀 Project Overview

 This project is designed to help you understand how to connect a **React** frontend with a **Django** + **Python** backend API using **RESTful principles**.
 The application allows users to: